-Dr. Anita Borg (1949-2003) had a unique capacity to mix technical expertise and fearless vision that inspired, motivated, and moved women to embrace technology instead of fearing or ignoring it.
-Her dedication to creating change helped women see themselves as active participants of technology, not just bystanders.
+Dr. Anita Borg (1949–2003) combined technical expertise and fearless vision to inspire, motivate, and move women to embrace technology.
+Her dedication to creating change helped women see themselves as active participants in the realm technology.

-Born Anita Borg Naffz on January 17, 1949 in Chicago, Illinois, she grew up in Palatine, Illinois, Kaneohe, Hawaii, and Mukilteo, Washington.
-She found her way to a computer keyboard in her mid-20s and she received her Ph.D. in computer science from the Courant Institute at New York University.
+Born Anita Borg Naffz on January 17, 1949, in Chicago, Illinois, she grew up in Palatine, Illinois; Kaneohe, Hawaii; and Mukilteo, Washington.
+She found her way to a computer keyboard in her mid-20s, and received her Ph.D. in computer science from the Courant Institute at New York University.

-Anita founded Systers, an online community, in 1987 with 12 fellow women technologists.
+In 1987, Anita founded Systers, an online community, with 12 fellow women technologists.
 She wanted Systers to provide a space for women to discuss about issues they experienced at work and share resources with each other.
-Systers still operates, offering a closed-network, safe community for women technologists.
+To this day, Systers offers a closed-network, safe community for women technologists.

 - 2002 Eighth Annual Heinz Award for Technology, Economy, and Employment

-- 2002 Honorary doctor’s degree in science and technology, Carnegie Mellon
+- 2002 Honorary doctorate in science and technology, Carnegie Mellon University

 - 2002 National Organization for Women, Excellence in Education Award